tanishq-rathod/Marketplace_analytics_olist/README.md

 | Late | 2.27 |
 | Never delivered | 1.76 |

-A two-star drop, and it holds up statistically (Welch's t = 100.97, p < 0.001).
-Review scores track delivery reliability almost perfectly.
+Late orders roughly halve the review score, and the gap holds up statistically (Welch's t = 100.97, p < 0.001) — it's not noise.

-**The regions with the most headroom get the worst service.**

-Revenue concentrates hard in São Paulo and the southeast.
-Meanwhile remote northern states wait 25–30 days for delivery against a 12.5-day national average.
+Delivery also gets worse the further you go from the southeast.
+Revenue is concentrated in São Paulo and the surrounding states, while remote northern regions wait 25–30 days for an order against a national average of about 12.
+The places with the most room to grow are the ones getting the slowest service.

 ---